QuidLabs/IMO/README.md

 All Rights Reserved: rico@quid.io

 This software `README` includes material
-of Quid Labs, quid.io owned by QU!D LTD
+of Quid Labs; quid.io owned by QU!D LTD
 THIS DOCUMENT IS PROVIDED "AS IS," &
 © HOLDERS MAKE NO REPRESENTATIONS

 OR WARRANTIES, EXPRESS OR IMPLIED, INCLUDING,
 NOT LIMITED TO, MERCHANTABILITY WARRANTIES
-OF FITNESS FOR A PARTICULAR PURPOSE OR TITLE
+OF FITNESS FOR A PARTICULAR PURPOSE OR TITLE.

 THE CONTENTS OF `README` ARE SUITABLE FOR
-IMPLEMENTATION WITHOUT NFRINGING ANY THIRD
+IMPLEMENTATION WITHOUT INFRINGING ANY 3RD
-PARTY PATENTS, COPYRIGHTS, TRADEMARKS OR
+PARTY PATENTS, COPYRIGHTS, OR TRADEMARKS.
 COPYRIGHT HOLDERS WILL NOT BE LIABLE FOR
 DIRECT, INDIRECT, [UNUSUAL]() CONSEQUENTIAL
-DAMAGES ARISING OUT OF PERFORMANCE  ANY
+DAMAGES ARISING OUT OF [PERFORMANCE](https://x.com/lex_node/status/1845182121553559770): ANY
-USE OF CONTENTS OR THEIR IMPLEMENTATION
+USE OF CONTENTS OR THEIR IMPLEMENTATION.

-The name and trademarks of copyright holders
-be used in advertising or publicity pertaining to
-this document or its contents without specific,
-written prior permission.
-Title to copyright in
-this document will at all times remain with...
 ### Launch instructions
 `npm install` from the root directory, followed by:
 `SHOULD_DEPLOY=true npx hardhat run --network sepolia scripts/deploy.js`